ronny-nilsson/rpiburn/README.md

 | 3B       | 1300 with Neon and 830 without  |

 ### Disclaimer
 :warning: Use at your own risk!
-This program overheats a RPi 3 in just 10 seconds. :exclamation:
+This program overheats a RPi 3 in just 10 seconds. :smiley:

 ### Copyright
 rpiburn is part of [Nard SDK](http://www.arbetsmyra.dyndns.org/nard/ "Nard SDK")